Prospective Students: Overview

 - Provide documentation of your disability that meets UIS criteria for obtaining disability related academic

-- Request adjustments for your classes during the first two weeks of the semester
+- Request accommodations for your classes during the first two weeks of the semester.

-- Hand deliver letters of adjustments and verbally discuss those adjustments with each of your professors.
+- Hand deliver letters of accommodations and verbally discuss those accommodations with each of your professors.
+If you’re an online student, email the letters to your professors and discuss the accommodations via email or phone.

 - Review the ODS Student Resource Manual